Updated May 2018

 Alaska Airlines is now the only passenger airline in the US with dedicated cargo planes.
-Alaska's first 737-700 freighter comes into service in early 2017 and two more will follow later in the year.
-The new fleet will offer more flexibility and capability across our network, with more service to Alaskan communities, new routes between Seattle and Alaska, and connectivity to more than 100 other destinations.
-Learn more at alaskaair.com/cargo.
+Alaska's 737-700 freighter fleet will offer more flexibility and capability across the route network, with more service to Alaskan communities, new routes between Seattle and Alaska, and connectivity to more than 100 other destinations.

 - Alaska Air Cargo will ship virtually anything to more than 85 destinations.

 - Annually Alaska Air Cargo ships over 170 million pounds of cargo, including seafood, mail and freight.